dishant08/Civic-vote/README.md

 ---

-## 1. Smart Contracts (Truffle Local Blockchain)
+## 1. Smart Contracts (Hardhat Local Blockchain)

-To simulate the blockchain, we will use Truffle's local development node.
+To simulate the blockchain, we will use Hardhat's local development node.

 1. Open Terminal 1
 2. Navigate to the contract folder: